Truth: Folk beliefs

 Like many folk theories, the folk theory of truth is useful in everyday life but, upon deep analysis, turns out to be technically self-contradictory; in particular, any formal system that fully obeys "capture and release" semantics for truth (also known as the T-schema), and that also respects classical logic, is provably inconsistent and succumbs to the liar paradox or to a similar contradiction.

-Notable views

 Ancient Greek philosophy

 Socrates', Plato's and Aristotle's ideas about truth are seen by some as consistent with correspondence theory.
 In his Metaphysics, Aristotle stated: "To say of what is that it is not, or of what is not that it is, is false, while to say of what is that it is, and of what is not that it is not, is true".
 The Stanford Encyclopedia of Philosophy proceeds to say of Aristotle: